hxin0/omRules/README.md

   try again. nothing else we can do about it

 # What's new
+## v1.12.1
+  - handle not clickable at point exceptions
+  - fix so acronym bug
 ## v1.12
   - apply service offering acronyms to tiers
   - fine tune moving dots delay